brentd09/CourseInfo/Citrix/CWS215/QandA.md

 Question  | Answer
 ---|---
-PVS created issues with activation of Office and Windows via KMS | [Here](https://support.citrix.com/article/CTX128276) is a tech acticle regarding this
+PVS created issues with activation of Office and Windows via KMS | [Here](https://support.citrix.com/article/CTX128276) is a Citrix Support acticle regarding this.